-I began making neo-Victorian and relic* jewelry several years ago, and only discovered the word “steampunk” in 2007.
-My work was not (and is not) inspired by the steampunk community or its definitions, but by my interest in Art Nouveau, Victorian history and, yes, my love of movies such as “Time Machine,” “20,000 Leagues Under the Sea,” “Time After Time,” and much of my youth spent on Disneyland’s Main Street.
-But I was (and am) also greatly inspired by the pre-Raphaelites, the Aesthetic Movement, and the Arts and Crafts Movement of the late 1800s with its anti-industrial natural motifs and advocacy of economic and social reform.
+I began making neo-Victorian jewelry several years ago but didn’t learn the term “steampunk” until 2007.
+My work was not inspired by the steampunk community but by my interest in Art Nouveau, Victorian history, movies such as “Time Machine,” “20,000 Leagues Under the Sea,” “Time After Time,” and a youth spent on Disneyland’s Main Street.

-As much as I love making clockwork jewelry, I often feel unable to relate to the steampunk community.
-Not because “steampunk at Hot Topic” is ruining it for me (Steampunk Invader Zim is just cool).
-It’s all the tea duels and extreme steampunk house makeovers, and talk about it being a “lifestyle.”
+To be honest, I have a difficult time relating to the steampunk community.
+Not because “steampunk at Hot Topic” is ruining anything for me but because of the talk about it being a lifestyle.
 That’s just too far removed from reality, for me.
-I’m not interested in pretending to be someone else.
-If steampunk is all goggles, funny names, competitive biscuit dunking, and bad derivative fiction, then I don’t want to be steampunk.
+I’m not interested in pretending to be someone else or having an entire house that looks like Frankenstein’s laboratory.
+If steampunk is goggles, funny names, competitive biscuit dunking and brass, then I’m not steampunk.

 My publisher is calling Stellarnet Rebel a “cyberpunk thriller.”
 I didn’t sit down thinking “I’m going to write a cyberpunk thriller.”
 I sat down to write the kind of story I wanted to read — one that seemed to be missing from a literary landscape dominated by steampunk, zombies, werewolves, vampires, and epic space operas resembling fantasy as much as science fiction.